top of page

 with Chun-Che Chi & Ming-Jen Lin

-Reject & Resubmit at Journal of Finance
+Reject & Resubmit at the Journal of Finance

 Twitter/X thread